How You Like These Apples?

 Here is the list of National Historic Landmarks in Connecticut.
-I should know as I’m completing that list.
+I should know as I’m visiting everything on that list.
 And here’s the list of registered historic places in Connecticut.
 No, I’m not trying to bag them all 1500 of them… But Friend of CTMQ Historic Buildings of CT is.

 So why the confusion?
 BF Clyde’s Cider Mill is one of the eight Historic Mechanical Engineering Landmarks in the state.
 This is not a federal program at all – but it’s still cool.
 Cool enough for me to seek out our important eight spots around the state, starting with this one.
 You can see the other American Society of Mechanical Engineers designated landmarks in Connecticut here.

 Their own website claims the NHL status and then every other site that writes about them says the same.
 There is, of course, a chance that I’m wrong – because they very well may be an NHL and it’s just not on the official NHL site(s).
-And speaking of other sites, let’s read what About.com has to say about BF Clyde’s:
+And speaking of other sites, let’s read what they have to say about themselves:

 The old cider press room is definitely cool.
 I can’t imagine how many apples have come through this room.
 There are a lot of old cider bottles and cider-making artifacts around the barn.
-In fact, with the uniquely old press running and the artifacts, no one can argue that this is indeed enough of a museum to be on my list.
+In fact, with the uniquely old press running and the artifacts, it’s hard to argue that this is not a museum.
 Sure, the old bottles and signs and stuff are cool, but it’s the press that should get all the, ahem, press.
-Using all steel construction, it was considered the finest screw cider press ever made.
+Using all steel construction, it is considered by some to be the finest screw cider press ever made.
 The cider mill at B.F.
-Clyde’s also represents one of the final screw presses.
+Clyde’s also represents one of the last screw presses.
 In the 20th century, the hydraulic press came into widespread use.

 Since it was drizzling, Hoang and Damian left me and went to the main store area to hang out.
 I found them enjoying some hot (non-alcoholic) apple cider and some freshly made cider donuts.
 Well, at least Damian was eating the donuts – devouring two of them in record time.
 Since they were both content, I ventured to the back of the main store to the wine tasting area.

 Yup, these guys make a bunch of hard ciders AND a bunch of apple wines.
-I don’t have a list of their wines, but their extensive selection sort of followed the same path of the hard ciders, just with more fermentation and higher alcohol contents.
-I think.
+I don’t have a list of their wines, but their extensive selection sort of followed the same path of the hard ciders, just with more fermentation and higher alcohol and no carbonation.
 They didn’t really knock my socks off, but they weren’t too bad either.
 I should note that both tastings were free.

 Back inside the large store – the shop is stocked with not only the Cider Mill’s own products–cider, hard cider, apple wines, jams, jellies, apple pies, candy apples and Johnny Cake Meal ground on the premises in a grist mill that dates to about 1920, but with other local and regional products and produce–honey, maple syrup, fudge, pumpkins, gourds, Indian corn, cheeses, mustards and more.
 But really, what more do you need on a raw fall day than some warm donuts, warm apple cider, and a cooler full of hard cider for later that night?

-After Clyde’s, we drove across town to two vineyards in Stonington to complete our excellent day.
+After Clyde’s, we drove across town to two vineyards in Stonington and North Stonington to complete our excellent day.
 I couldn’t imagine a better way to spend a drizzly October weekend than Clyde’s, Stonington Vineyards and Jonathan Edwards Winery.